daniellrs/simplerdux/README.md

 If you already have a reducer, use combineReducers from redux and put fieldsReduxReducer inside with your reducer.
 Note that the name passed in the combineReducers must be "fieldsReduxReducer".

-And don't forget to pass the store to reduxFieldsStore.setStore( store ).
+And don't forget to pass the store to fieldsReduxStore.setStore( store ).

 ### 2. Create a component